ShipMaster1/Balatro-DS-Port/README.md

 # Balatro DS Port
-A port of fire game Balatro to the nintendo DS made using MicroLUA, based of Haynster's original port.
+An (almost complete) port of fire game Balatro to the nintendo DS made using MicroLUA, based of Haynster's original port.

 ## How to Install
 1. Get MicroLUA from https://www.gamebrew.org/wiki/Micro_Lua_DS